UK braces for wintry December weather amid snow and ice warnings | Press and Journal

 The UK is braced for more wintry weather ahead of the first weekend of December, with warnings in place for ice and snow.

-Large parts of Scotland and areas of northern England, including the Pennines and the Yorkshire Moors, are predicted to see snow and icy conditions – which could cause travel disruption.
+Large parts of Scotland and areas of northern England, including the Pennines and the Yorkshire Moors, are predicted to see snow and icy conditions – which could cause travel disruptions.

-Temperatures may drop as low as minus 7C (19F) overnight on Wednesday in Aberdeenshire, eastern Scotland.
+Temperatures may drop as low as -7C (19F) overnight on Wednesday in Aberdeenshire, eastern Scotland.

-Parts of the south will also begin to feel the winter chill, with temperatures dipping down to minus 1C (30F) in south-west London.
+Parts of the south will also begin to feel the winter chill, with temperatures dipping down to -1C (30F) in south-west London.

-But the coldest weather is expected in western Scotland overnight on Thursday, where temperatures could drop to an icy minus 10C (14F).
+But the coldest weather is expected in western Scotland overnight on Thursday, where temperatures could drop to an icy -10C (14F).

-The Met Office said the cold spell is expected to last until Friday, but the weekend will see brighter weather and even some sunshine.
+The Met Office said the cold spell is expected to last until Friday, but that the weekend would see brighter weather and even some sunshine.

 It added that temperatures going into next week would be lower than the average annual temperature, which is usually around 7-9C (45-48F).